new-paradox/filter_to_csv/README.md

 too many values to unpack (expected 3) type <class 'ValueError'> it is not name! type <class 'ErrDecorator.NotNameError'> it is not email! type <class 'ErrDecorator.NotEmailError'>

+If no such directory exists:
+Result to terminal - Error: directory not found type <class 'FileNotFoundError'>